GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/video-100ms.md

 2. Add a few more details
    Enter everything that is valid for you
 3. Choose a subdomain
-   Create a subdomain that is suitable for your use case and select the closest region (e.g. in our case, “integrationguide” and “EU” make the most sense, resulting in the domain: **integrationguide.app.100ms.live**)
+   Create a subdomain that is suitable for your use case and select the closest region (for example in our case, "integrationguide" and “EU” make the most sense, resulting in the domain: **integrationguide.app.100ms.live**)
 4. Your app is ready
    You can join the room if you want to see a sample (not necessary)

 From here, click the **Go to Dashboard** button at the bottom.
 After completing the quick introductory tour, your account and app will be ready to continue.
-Nice job!
+Nice job.

 You will come back to the Dashboard later, but we will move on to other steps next.